KyleKing/dotfiles/dot_config/nvim/README-KYLE.md

 Left off around line 500 on `<:Tutor>`

 - Is `:` the `leader` key?
-- How do I display and/or remove trailing whitespace from the file?
+- How do I display and/or remove trailing white space from the file?
 - How do I get the rainbow indent guides?